ArthurFreiredeMorais/supermarket_MERN_stack/README.md

 Application of a supermarket using the MERN stack for University Project

 # Features
--  Important to mention that the code is organized in folders with some comments in function on backend
--  CRUD Users user/employee with Authentication and Middleware
+-  CRUD Users user/employee with Authentication and Middleware using JSON Web Token
 -  CRUD Products to employees
 -  Password Encriptation in database for security
 -  Full featured shopping cart